Brain Health

 What are the Questions on a Cognitive Test?

 The questions on the MMSE cover a range of cognitive abilities.
-Here are some of the typical questions and tasks:
+What is the cognitive test for seniors?
+Here you go:

 1. Orientation to time: What is the year?
 Season?
 Date?
 Day of the week?
 Month?